64kramsystem/personal_notes/topics/visual_studio_code.md

   - make sure to configure the right cmake binary (e.g. if provided via python)
   - generate the compile commands, and extract the defines/includes from there
 - in order to solve include problems, just click on the lighbulb, and select the appropriate option
+  - for unclear reasons, this is not always available